We are grateful for all our volunteers & donors who

 When are the Monitor Trainings?

 In order to meet our quota of contingent monitors, each congregation marching is asked to recruit volunteers for the training.
-When volunteers complete the training, make sure to list the name of the contingent as “United in Spirit”, rather than the name of your congregation/group.
+When volunteers complete the training, make sure to list the name of the contingent as “United in Spirit”, and entering the correct training code (see above) rather than the name of your congregation/group.

 When you arrive to the assembly area find the United in Spirit Coordinator, Michael Leslie, who has your identifying monitor buttons or stickers.
 You will wear these during assembly through the parade route and dispersal.
 Please make sure our contingent participants understand the dispersal plan.